pagezyhf/hub-model-search/README.md

 # Hub Model Search

-Aggregate and filter models from Hugging Face Hub based on a search scenario.
+Aggregate models from Hugging Face Hub based on a search scenarios.

 ## TODO
-1. Refactor to input a yaml to main.py instead of the actual nonsense
 2. Work on a generic important_models.yaml search scenario for which we want to have CSP support / great doc
 3. Work on a generic recommended_models.yaml to provide recommendations to CSP on their curated catalogs.
 4. Add a component that can pull best models from leaderboards